Setting Up Conditional Execution

 Important Note:

 When using Conditional Execution, the Target Group of the campaign will be sent to your internal system in advance, giving your system time to review the customers and decide whether they should receive the campaign.
-The approval should arrive by the Clearance Required By time, which is at least 45 minutes before campaign execution.
+The approval should arrive by the Clearance Required By time, which by default is 30 minutes before campaign execution (configurable upon request).

 The Clearance Required By time is communicated to the listener at the time of EventTypeID=5 notification.